cyayon/cyayon.github.io/orange/Bring Your Own Router Orange ISP.md

 There are 2 methods to change dscp/cos/pcp on nftables netdev egress.
 The first method (recommended) is to apply egress on physical interface (parent of vlan interface 832).
 The second is to apply on vlan 832 interface.
 Note: we are using netdev table, in this case we are applying settings on low level network device stack.
 You can specify « ^vlan id 832 » or not, it will work in both case.
 For this documentation, we will keep it for clarification.

+Note: we will using `vlan pcp set 6` instead of `meta priority set 0:6 + egress-qos-map` just because it is easier.
+DO NOT FORGET that in all case `egress-qos-map` is required, but it can be set natively with systemd-netword via `EgressQOSMaps=6-6` (since systemd v253).

 - method1: use physical interface
 note: 'meta priority set 0:6' should NOT be required if phy version ('vlan pcp set 6' already done the right thing)